zmichaelarman/tda-market-structure/README.md

 ## Related Work

-This project is a inspired from my work on the repository [ATEAMS](https://github.com/apizzimenti/ATEAMS), which is a library for algebraic topology-enabled simulation of spin system.
+This project is a inspired from my work on the repository [ATEAMS](https://github.com/apizzimenti/ATEAMS), which is a library for algebraic topology-enabled simulation of spin systems.
 ATEAMS applies persistent homology and finite-field linear algebra to study phase transitions in statistical physics.
 This project applies similar mathematical objects like filtrations, persistence diagrams, and Betti numbers to the geometry of financial markets.

 ---